 - 170 g unsalted butter softened

-- 150 g granulated sugar
+- 150 g caster or granulated sugar

 - 1 large egg

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- 9- 10 tbsp room temperature water
+- 9- 10 tablespoon room temperature water

-In a medium bowl mix together the flour, baking powder and salt.
+- In a medium bowl mix together the flour, baking powder and salt.
 Set aside

 - Add the flour mix into the butter mixture and mix on low speed until combined.

-Transfer the cookies onto baking tray and bake in the middle shelf of the oven for about 10 minutes, rotating the tray half way through.
+- Transfer the cookies onto baking tray and bake in the middle shelf of the oven for about 10 minutes, rotating the tray half way through.
 They are ready when the edges are turning lightly brown.
 Take out of the oven, and allow them to cool for about 5 minutes, then transfer to a cooling rack to cool completely.